Iceland at a Glance

 Despite the harsh effects of the financial crisis, moving to Iceland is still popular among expats.

 Before moving to Iceland, you should be aware that the country is prone to natural hazards such as earthquakes and volcanic eruptions.
-However, as TV presenter Magnús Magnússon put it, people of Iceland have chosen to stay and tough it out for more than 1100 years.
-A move to Iceland will thus get you in touch with a society which has prevailed, despite hardships and formed a modern society over the years.
+However, as TV presenter Magnús Magnússon put it, the people of Iceland have chosen to stay and tough it out for more than 1100 years.
+You will thus get in touch with a society which has prevailed, despite hardships, and formed a modern society over the years.

-With a move to Iceland, you get the chance to experience Europe’s westernmost country.
-Located between the Greenland Sea and the North Atlantic Ocean, the country is famous for its fjords and volcanoes.
-Moreover, more of Iceland’s landmass is covered by glaciers than in any other European country.
+Iceland is Europe’s westernmost country.
+Located between the Greenland Sea and the North Atlantic Ocean, it is famous for its fjords and volcanoes.
+Moreover, more of Iceland’s landmass is covered by glaciers than that of any other European country.
 If you are moving to Iceland from another European country, you’ll be happy to learn that it only takes three hours by plane to travel there from most major European cities.

-Despite what you might expect on you move to Iceland, the climate is rather temperate.
+Unlike what you might expect when you move to Iceland, the climate is rather temperate.
 The North Atlantic Current makes for moderate temperatures in this northern country.
-Upon your move to Iceland, you will experience exceptionally mild, yet windy winters and cool summers.
+You will experience exceptionally mild, yet windy winters and cool summers.

-Expats moving to Iceland not only get to experience an amazing landscape but also a language which has hardly changed throughout the last few centuries.
+Iceland not only has an amazing landscape but also a language which has hardly changed throughout the last few centuries.
 Icelandic derived from Old Norse and belongs to the North Germanic Languages, along with Norwegian and Faroese.
 Except for some Celtic influences in Icelandic literature, Icelandic has not been affected much by other languages, due to the lack of foreign settlers moving to Iceland.